kasanderh/GetThereCompass/README.md

 # Permissions
-Location are needed to use the application.
+Location is needed to use the application.

 # Build Status
 Application is done, but missing functionality to navigate towards a set destination.

 # Code style
-Coded with Kotlin in Android Studios.
+Coded with Kotlin in Android Studio.